-Therefore, it is not the total annual volume of control operations that primarily influences the level of complexity of terminal positions.
-It is the level of congestion of air traffic which controllers must handle on a sustained basis that has the most significant influence on the complexity of these positions.

-The specific methods used to measure level of air traffic congestion at the various terminals are described in detail in the section titled "Sustained Traffic Index."
+It is the level of sustained congestion of air traffic that is significant, rather than the total annual volume of air traffic handled by a facility.
+Therefore, it is not the total annual volume of control operations that primarily influences the level of complexity.
+It is the level of congestion of air traffic that controllers must handle on a sustained basis that has the most significant influence on the complexity of these positions.
+The specific methods used to measure level of air traffic congestion at the various facilities are described in detail in the section titled "Complexity Formula - Sustained Traffic Index."

-COMPLEXITY FORMULA

-SUSTAINED TRAFFIC INDEX
+COMPLEXITY FORMULA - SUSTAINED TRAFFIC INDEX

-Most terminals experience their busiest air traffic during the day and evening hours with operations declining sharply during the very late evening and early morning hours.
-Operations at individual terminals also vary from day-to-day and during different seasons of the year.
-For example, a tower without radar generally experiences its busiest air traffic during weekends in the summer, and its lightest air traffic on weekdays and during the winter months.
+Most facilities experience their busiest air traffic during the day and evening hours with operations declining sharply during the very late evening and early morning hours.
+Operations at individual facilities also vary from day-to-day and during different seasons of the year.

 The formula below addresses these daily and seasonal variances in air traffic by putting them in proper perspective in developing the sustained traffic index.
-It measures the busiest air traffic periods while also recognizing the influence of sustained levels of air traffic on the terminal facility.
+It measures the busiest air traffic periods while also recognizing the influence of sustained levels of air traffic within the facility.

-The segment of the work year measured is the busiest 1,830 hours and the next busiest 1,830 hours in terms of total aircraft handled in a consecutive 365 day period.
-The use of 1,830 hours is based on the realization that at most facilities the greatest concentrations of air traffic occur during 10 hours, rather than 12 hours, 16 hours, or the full period a facility is open over a 24-hour day.
+The segment of the work year measured is the busiest 1,830 hours and the next busiest 1,830 hours in terms of total aircraft handled in a consecutive 365-day period.
+The use of 1,830 hours is based on the realization that at most facilities the greatest concentrations of air traffic occur during 10 hours, rather than 12 hours, 16 hours, or the full period a facility is open over a 24- hour day.
 Half the days in a year (183) are multiplied by the 10 hours to derive 1,830 hours.